lindemann09/PyNSN/README.md

 RUN GUI tool
 -------------

-Note: Using the PyNSN-GUI requires the installation of `PyQt4 4.10` or larger
+Note: Using the PyNSN-GUI requires the installation of `PyQt5`

 ```
 python3 -m pynsn.gui